 In the complex and ever-changing market that is aviation, Avion Express is working hard on its pilot recruitment, providing the potential flight crew with appropriate conditions, as well as opening the horizons for new pilots (i.e. cadets) and giving them opportunities to develop their career.

-Avion Express is the largest narrow-body ACMI operator in the world and the largest airline in Lithuania successfully working with clients in Europe, Asia Pacific, South America, and the Caribbean region.
-In 2018 Avion Express will operate 15 Airbus A320 family aircraft.
+Avion Express is an experienced narrow-body ACMI operator successfully working with clients in Europe, South America, Asia-Pacific and the Caribbean region.
+In 2018 Avion Express will operate 18 Airbus A320 family aircraft.